Part 7 - Administrative and Interpretive Regulations

 2.2.2.
 The applicant may be required to submit additional documentation and information that the Development Planner considers necessary to review the application.

 2.3.
 The acceptance of any documentation and information, or approval of any Development Permit application, does not prevent the Development Planner from subsequently requiring the correction of errors.
-If an error results in the development being in violation of this Bylaw, the Development Planner is not prohibited from taking corrective action under Section 7.200 of this Bylaw.
+If an error results in the development being in violation of this Bylaw, the Development Planner is not prohibited from taking corrective action under Section 7.200.

 2.4.
 Where a Development Permit application is determined to contain incorrect information, a Development Permit must not be approved until the information is corrected by the applicant.